 Recruitment FAQs: What is recruitment?

 The recruitment industry can be confusing for anyone who's never worked in recruitment or with a recruitment agency before.
-That's why we've created this recruitment questions and answers to make the recruitment process much easier!
+That's why we've created this recruitment questions and answers, along with a handy summary video, to make the recruitment process much easier!

 1. What is the definition of recruitment?